v-harrishe/azure-docs/articles/azure-app-configuration/security-baseline.md

 ### DP-2: Protect sensitive data

-**Guidance**: For the underlying platform, which is managed by Microsoft, Microsoft treats all customer content as sensitive and guards against customer data loss and exposure.
-To ensure customer data within Azure remains secure, Microsoft has implemented some default data protection controls and capabilities.
+**Guidance**: For the underlying platform, which is managed by Microsoft, Azure treats all customer content as sensitive and guards against customer data loss and exposure.
+To ensure customer data within Azure remains secure, Azure has implemented some default data protection controls and capabilities.
 Ensure you are regularly rotating the access keys to your App Configuration resources.
 Credential information from connection strings can be stored in Azure Key Vault, and your code must authenticate to Key Vault to retrieve them.
 Access Keys can give read-write or just read access to an application.
 Ensure that the correct type of access key is issued to prevent unauthorized access.
 To be more secure, use the managed identities feature in Azure AD.
 This only requires applications to have the configuration endpoint URL to access configuration values.

 Restrict access using Azure role-based access control (Azure RBAC):